zacharyabolton/capstonetest/dev_diary.md

 	List logic quasi complete.
 Purely using JS dates now but having issues with GMT-3 local time zone screwing up the calender and shifting new events one day prior.
 Left a question on The Meteor Chef and got an answer at:

 	https://themeteorchef.com/tutorials/reactive-calendars-with-fullcalendar#comment-m2gEyibj7BdzHGWLF

+07-08-17

+	Serious improvements with TZ problems but still having an issue with events that fall on the first of the month.
+I belive it is an issue with my GMT-003 location.